xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/bat.md

 ---

-[^batspecific]: This is a `bat` specific thing.
+[^batspecific]: This is a `bat`-specific thing.
 Other projects might have their
-                data files in the repository without need of generation.
+                data files in the repository without the need for generation.
                 The packaging process is the same, you just `vman` or `vcompletion` the files.
 [^tranzystorekk]: This pull request was made by
                   [tranzystorekk](https://github.com/tranzystorekk), a Void
                   Linux contributor at the time of writing this tutorial.
 It's nice to see a fellow Voider improving the projects they're packaging.
-You should take inspiration from this if you have the know how (and if upstream needs fixing).
+You should take inspiration from this if you have the know-how (and if upstream needs fixing).